Key Takeaways of Checking Disk Read/Write Speed in Windows 10:

 Step 5.
 Here at the bottom left, you can see read and write speeds.

-To check the disk read and write speed of an internal disk on Windows 10, you can use the "winsat disk -ran -write -drive (name)" command in the Command Prompt (CMD).
-This command generates a system score for the disk based on its sequential and random read/write speeds.
-However, this method only applies to internal disks.
+To check the disk read and write speed of an internal disk on Windows 10, you can use the "winsat disk -ran -write -drive (name)" command in the Command Prompt (CMD), which generates a system score for the disk based on its sequential and random read/write speeds, but this method only applies to internal disks.

-For testing the speed of external storage devices such as HDDs, SSDs, USBs, or SD cards, Qiling Disk Master is recommended.
-It is a complete tool that can test the speed of all types of storage devices, whether internal or external hard drives.
+For testing the speed of external storage devices like HDDs, SSDs, USBs, or SD cards, Qiling Disk Master is a recommended tool.
+It's a complete tool that can test the speed of all types of storage devices, both internal and external hard drives.

 Step 1.
-Search for "CMD" or "Command Prompt" in the taskbar's search box.
-When it appears, right-click on it and click "Run as administrator" to open it.
+To open the Command Prompt, search for "CMD" or "Command Prompt" in the taskbar's search box, and then right-click on it to select "Run as administrator".

 Step 2.
 Type this command: "winsat disk -ran -write -drive (name)".